-Depending on how many photos you tend to take, and how long you wish to spend admiring the view, you probably won’t need to stay at Tequendama Falls for that long.
+Depending on how many photos you tend to take, and how long you wish to spend admiring the view, you probably won’t need to stay at Salto del Tequendama for that long.
 There are plenty of typical grills with baked goods to chill out in for half an hour or so – we recommend the café tinto with panela (unrefined sugar cane).
 Take a few thousand pesos in cash and get yourself a snack with a view 🙂

 What’s the best time to visit Salto del Tequendama?

 The day you go to Salto del Tequendama depends on whether you want to go inside the supposedly-haunted Hotel del Salto – this is only open on weekends.
 If you’re just there for the view, take a trip down on a weekday and enjoy the place pretty much to yourself.
 The viewing platform is all open at all times with no entrance restrictions or fees, so time of day doesn’t matter.

 In terms of the best month to visit Salto del Tequendama, any month except December, apparently.
 A single internet source has reported that the river tends to dry up during this time, but we went during February (at which point we found the water of Tequendama Falls to be very much flowing!) so can’t verify that claim.
 If Bogotá has experienced some decent rain in the day or 2 leading up to your visit, we imagine it’d be fine in December anyway.